globe-and-citizen/gc-web/.github/ISSUE_TEMPLATE/generic.md

 ---
-name: Bug Report
+name: Generic Template
-about: Create a report to help us improve
+about: The minimum information required to create an issue is a title, description, and acceptance criteria.
 ---

 **Description:**